Translated by Jelena Kitamura

 The Closest One to the Osaka Castle’s Tenshukaku: Tanimachi Yonchome Station

-You can reach Tanimachi Yonchome Station if you ride two subway lines – Tanimachi Line and Chuo Line (Main Line).
+You can reach Tanimachi Yonchome Station you ride two subway lines – Tanimachi Line and Chuo Line (Main Line).
 As it is close to the Great Gate (Ootemon), it is the best route choice for anyone who wants to enter the castle from the main entrance.

 Osaka Museum of History is also located near this station, so you might find it interesting to pay a visit to that attraction as well.

-Fares and How to Pay as Little as Possible
+Admission Fee and How to Pay as Little as Possible

 Osaka Castle Tenshukaku Admission Fee